Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 ### Password Grant

-Password grant is also known as the legacy password grant as it can be seen less secure way to authenticate end users than the authorization code flow, for example the passwords are shared with 3rd parties.
+Password grant is a legacy authentication grant.
+The password grant is a less secure way to authenticate the end users than the authorization code flow.
+For example the passwords get shared with 3rd parties.
 The grant is rather simple though:

 <img src="/assets/images/docs/openid-connect/password-grant.svg">